tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 | -------- | -------- | -------- |
 |`EVENT_HUB_OUTPUT_SAS_TOKEN_BASE64`|No|If using SAS token to authenticate, specify this value|

-For example, the following VM watch JSON configuration enables Event Hub as an output by using a SAS token for authentication.
+For example, the following VM watch JSON configuration enables Event Hubs as an output by using a SAS token for authentication.

 ```
 {